- Public Safety

 There will be no interruptions to trash, recycling or green waste pick-up services.

 Fresno County Resources

-- The Fresno County Public Library, Kingsburg Branch will be closed on Wednesday, March 18, 2020 until further notice.
+- The Fresno County Public Library, Kingsburg Branch is open for limited services.

 - Fresno County Rural Transit Agency will continue regular operations except for college only routes (for example: Kingsburg to/from Reedley College).